A Deep Look At Mindful Meditation

 There is no mystery to it, no need to have a degree in it, nor read dozens of books to find it.
 The “it” I’m talking about is relaxation, peace of mind, calmness and serenity.
 You have the tools to experience “it” at anytime, in anyplace and whenever you choose to experience it.

-If someone said that they had a way that would improve your overall health, take the drudge out of everyday tasks, make it easier to control your temper when someone is in your face and just generally make your life run smoother wouldn’t you want a bottle of that.
-You have the bottle already and that bottle is yourself.
+If someone said that they had a way that would improve your overall health, take the drudge out of everyday tasks, make it easier to control your temper when someone is in your face and just generally make your life run smoother wouldn’t you want a bottle of that?
+Well, you have that bottle already.
 You have all the tools right now right where you are.

 Yes the phone's ringing and will not stop.
 The baby's crying and will not stop.
 The sounds and stress of our lives come in all shapes, colors and sizes.
 Our owners manual (if you got one) has no chapters dealing with the glorious abundance of noise and distractions that come with life.

-Find a Meditation Group - sitting with others
+Find a Meditation Group - Expand Your Ideas + Knowledge

 - Meditation Meetups - Meetup